• Skip to primary navigation

 How do you make a quiche without a soggy bottom?

-Cook vegetables to remove moisture before adding to the quiche filling.
-Bind bake the pastry case before adding the filling.
+To make a quiche without a soggy bottom, cook any vegetables to remove moisture before adding to the quiche filling, blind bake the pastry case before adding the filling and don’t overfill the case with filling.

 Can you freeze courgette quiche?